LLNL/UMT/README.md

 Blueprint test problem
 ------------------------
-UMT can dynamically generate an unstructured 2D or 3D mesh when built against Conduit version 0.8.9 or later.
+UMT can dynamically generate an unstructured 2D or 3D mesh when built against Conduit version 0.8.9 or later, or their develop branch as of 1/1/2024 or later.
 This mode is selected using the -B command line argument.
 Each MPI rank in UMT will construct a mesh domain by repeating a Blueprint tile topology into a larger, repeated pattern arranged as a square tiling of the tile topology.
 By default, UMT will use the tile pattern that is built into Conduit, although other